 Join now to take your first steps toward financial freedom and become a PayPerHead pro agent today!

-For more information about managing your money as a bookie and other tips and tricks of the trade, visit our FAQ page or check out How to be a Bookie.
+For more information about money management as a bookie and other tips and tricks of the trade, visit our FAQ page or check out How to be a Bookie.
 Finally, account representatives are available to chat live on this page and can answer any questions you have about signing up, layoff accounts or anything else PayPerHead related.
 You can also call anytime 24/7 to 1-800-605-4767 and talk to a live representative who has all the answers for any question or issue you might have.